akkartik/mu/subx_debugging.md

   address `0x0900005e` maps to label `$loop` and presumably marks the start of some loop.
 Function names get similar `run: == label` lines.

-- One trick when emitting traces with labels:
+- One quick trick when scanning a trace for the first time:

   ```
-  $ grep label trace
+  $ grep label last_run
   ```

   This is useful for quickly showing you the control flow for the run, and the